jpedro/jpedro.github.io/blog-decision.md

 2. GitHub actually renders markdown files pretty decently.
 So no need to add a theme and a whole engine, rendering markdown into HTML.
-And better still, no need to style it.
+And better still, no need to obsess how to style it.

    The first page for the rendered github.io markdown is simply `index.md` and if that doesn't exist, `README.md`.
+This distinction is welcomed as one can be used internally for the repo and `index.md` could be generated.

 ## Todos